 Scroll down to the recipe card below for full information on ingredients and amounts.

-- Mushrooms - We recommend using baby bellas, which is a more mature version of white button variety with a robust flavor.
+- Mushrooms - I recommend using baby bellas, which is a more mature version of white button mushrooms with a robust flavor.
 They are commonly found year round in all grocery stores or simply use white button variety.

 - Garlic - Lots of minced fresh garlic.
 Chop the garlic fine with a knife instead of using a garlic press.